fluent/fluentd-docs-gitbook/install/install-from-source.md

 # Installing Fluentd from Source

-This article explains how to install Fluentd from source code (git repository).
+This article explains how to install Fluentd from source (git repository).
 This is useful for developers.

-## Step-1: Install Ruby interpreter
+## Step 1: Install Ruby Interpreter

-Please install Ruby \>= 2.1 and bundler on your local environment.
+Install Ruby `>= 2.1` and `bundler` on your local environment.

-## Step-2: Fetch Source Code
+## Step 2: Fetch Source Code

 Fetch the source code from github.
 The official repository is located [here](http://github.com/fluent/fluentd/).